SaifuddinJumin/hackaton-grp9/README.md

 Completing the demo before attempting to connect front-end to back-end

 Remember !
-1. For directory front-end ie. axios
+1. For directory front-end ie. axios (Used cdn for bootstrap@4.6 in index.html)
 >npm install

 2. For directory server ie. express & mysql2
 >npm install